hamidrezayaghobi/AI-Learns-to-play-the-Worlds-Hardest-Game-With-Genetic-Algorithm/README.md

 # Playing World Hardest Game Using Genetic Algorithm

 ## Summary
-In this project, we impliment genetic algorithm which can learn to play [World Hardest Game](https://www.crazygames.nl/spel/worlds-hardest-game)
+In this project, we implement genetic algorithm which can learn to play [World Hardest Game](https://www.crazygames.nl/spel/worlds-hardest-game)

 ## How to Run:
 You can run this game using different method in Solve.py: